AMCAS Work and Activities: How to Write & Categorize

 Standard Entries

-These are your bread-and-butter experiences: volunteering, research, shadowing, leadership, tutoring, etc. The formula is simple, but execution matters.
+These are primarily what premeds write about: volunteering, research, shadowing, leadership, tutoring, etc.

 Use this structure: